ETAAcademy/ETAAcademy-Audit/Articles/16_Mutation.md

 **Practical Use and Tools**

 Mutation testing is primarily used in software development (especially in industry), but also finds applications in teaching, learning, and research.
 While many mutation testing tools are popular in academia, industry and open-source communities prefer tools that are easy to use, integrate well, and have active communities.
-Popular tools include **Infection** (PHP), **PIT** (Java), **Humbug** (PHP), **StrykerJS** (JavaScript), and **Mutant** (Ruby), each typically targeting specific programming languages.
+Popular tools include **Infection** (PHP), **PIT** (Java), **Humbug** (PHP), **StrykerJS** (JavaScript), **Certora** (Solidity) and **Mutant** (Ruby), each typically targeting specific programming languages.
 There are also tools for higher-level models (UML, Z), spreadsheets, regular expressions, and even smart contracts.
 These tools are far more widely used in practice than those commonly cited in academic papers.

 **The Mutation Testing Process**